 Welcome to Pocket Pause!

 I love cooking delicious, usually healthy things utilizing as many homegrown (or farm direct) ingredients as I can, and when I’m not filling the kitchen with tantalizing dinner smells I fill it with delightful aromas of freshly made soap.
 I write recipes, when I remember to.
 I love teaching people how to live frugally and in sync with the planet and seasons.
 I’m excited to continue learning age old skills like spinning yarn and using herbs as medicine.
-I’m a crazy entrepreneur at heart and am happy with the growing success of my small business, Fiber Friends and excited about expanding my market for pastured eggs, domestic rabbit and other niche farm products.
+I’m a crazy entrepreneur at heart and am happy with the growing success of my small business, Fiber Friends and excited to be selling our pastured eggs, duck meat, domestic rabbit and other niche farm products.

 Thanks so much for reading Pocket Pause.
 I hope you’ll join the ride with me and mine as we get our hands dirty in the Oregon coastal foothills.